hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 Micronaut is a modern, JVM-based framework designed for building cloud-native microservices and serverless applications.
 Previously, we explored how to create RESTful backend applications with various Micronaut Data modules, including [Data JPA](https://medium.com/itnext/building-restful-apis-with-micronaut-98f4eb39211c), [Data JDBC](https://medium.com/itnext/building-micronaut-applications-with-micronaut-data-jdbc-and-kotlin-81c1b6cf4b10), [Data R2dbc](https://medium.com/itnext/building-micronaut-applications-with-micronaut-data-r2dbc-and-kotlin-coroutines-a1416db5a7d0), and [Data MongoDB](https://medium.com/itnext/building-micronaut-applications-with-micronaut-mongo-reative-9c418b403bc1).

-With the release of Micronaut 4.9, support for the Jakarta Data specification (introduced in Jakarta EE 11) is now available, offering a *standard* alternative to traditional data persistence approaches.
+With the release of Micronaut 4.9, support for the Jakarta Data specification (introduced in Jakarta EE 11) is now available, providing a *standardized* alternative to traditional data persistence approaches.
 In previous articles, we explored how to [integrate Jakarta Data with Spring](https://medium.com/itnext/integrating-jakarta-data-with-spring-0beb5c215f5f) and [Quarkus](https://medium.com/itnext/integrating-jakarta-data-with-quarkus-0d18365a86fe).
-In this guide, we'll focus on leveraging Jakarta Data within a Micronaut application to streamline data access.
+In this guide, we'll focus on using Jakarta Data within a Micronaut application to handle data access.

 ## Generating the Project Skeleton